What's the difference between dirt and soil?

 BUT WHAT DOES ALL THIS MEAN TO YOU AND ME?

-Soil removes and separates (sequesters) Carbon and stores it which keeps if from escaping into the atmosphere where it is released as Carbon Dioxide (CO2).
-Healthy soil full of organic carbon is our ally against climate change because CO2 is one of the gases attributed to the changes in our climate.
+Soil removes and separates (sequesters) Carbon and stores it to keep it from escaping into the atmosphere where it is released as Carbon Dioxide (CO2).

-We need to keep carbon stored in the soil and the amount of organic matter is critical- so the more organic content in the soil, the greater its potential to store carbon.
+We need to keep carbon stored in the soil because the more organic content in the soil, the greater its potential to store carbon.

 We cannot feed people if our soil is destroyed -